 o Game day event staff will be present at each gate to assist with traffic flow.

-o Game day staff will be assigned to each section pod to monitor guests, direct guests to specific restrooms and concessions and to assist guests in following health and safety protocols, including social distancing.
+o Game day staff will be assigned to each section to monitor guests, direct guests to specific restrooms and concessions and to assist guests in following health and safety protocols.

 o Game day staff will be required to complete a home health screening before arriving at the Ballpark, wear appropriate PPE and maintain social distancing while entering the Ballpark, and complete a facility screening of common COVID-19 symptoms and temperature check in order to access the Ballpark.
 Anyone who is symptomatic will be denied access to the Ballpark.

-o Ticket windows spaced 8 feet apart with permanent glass and built in speakers will be open around the Ballpark to provide customer service and to provide social distancing for guests and staff.
+o Every ticket window with permanent glass and built in speakers will be open around the Ballpark to provide customer service and speed of service for guests.

 o Directional arrows on the concourses indicate one-way traffic flow patterns in the Ballpark.